 "It's nice to meet you", said Shearer, in a quiet, bemused voice.

-After Harry had gone, Rudolf said he was certain -- in fact, he heard it from a reliable source -- that Harry Shearer, Michael McKean, and Christopher Guest had, to some degree, used The Scorpions as inspiration for their Spinal Tap characters.
+After Harry left, Rudolf told me he was certain -- in fact, he heard it from a reliable source -- that Harry Shearer, Michael McKean, and Christopher Guest had, to some degree, used The Scorpions as inspiration for their Spinal Tap characters.

 A few years later I met Harry Shearer again, this time at the "ASCAP Music Awards" in Los Angeles.
 I asked him if it was true that The Scorpions had inspired the Spinal Tap film in any way.